-7. Following the analysis of each of the options, they were organized into broad categories: programmatic options and enabling options (page 8-9).

-8. Programmatic options approach Jewish education through a particular cut into the field, either through age groups, institutions or programs (e.g. college age group; supplementary schools; Israel Experience programs).

-9. Enabling options approach Jewish education through interventions that are tools or facilitators - they serve many of the other options and could be viewed as means (e.g. curriculum, personnel).

-10. These two categories were further analyzed and these findings emerge from the analysis:

-A. Most of the programmatic options offer significant opportunities for improvement in Jewish education.
+- 7. Following the analysis of each of the options, they were organized into broad categories: programmatic options and enabling options (page 8-9). - 8.
+Programmatic options approach Jewish education through a particular cut into the field, either through age groups, institutions or programs (e.g. college age group; supplementary schools; Israel Experience programs). - 9.
+Enabling options approach Jewish education through interventions that are tools or facilitators they serve many of the other options and could be viewed as means (e.g. curriculum, personnel). - 10.
+These two categories were further analyzed and these findings emerge from the analysis: - A. Most of the programmatic options offer significant opportunities for improvement in Jewish education.
 There are compelling reasons to undertake many of them: all population groups are important; all settings are important.
-On the other hand, there is no one option that is clearly an indispensable first step - a programmatic option from which we must begin.
-In fact, at this stage of the analysis, there are no tools that allow us to rank them or to choose among them.

-B. What characterizes the enabling options is that almost all the other options need them or can benefit from them.
+On the other hand, there is no one option that is clearly an indispensable first step a programmatic option from which we must begin.
+In fact, at this stage of the analysis, there are no tools that allow us to rank them or to choose among them. - B. What characterizes the enabling options is that almost all the other options need them or can benefit from them.
 Upon analysis, we find that three enabling options emerge as pre-conditions to any across-the-board improvements in Jewish education.
 We find that almost all the options require a heavy investment in personnel; that they all require additional community support; and that most need substantial additional funding.
-These options - dealing with the shortage of qualified personnel, dealing with the community as a major agent for change, and generating additional funding are also inter-dependent.
+These options dealing with the shortage of qualified personnel, dealing with the community as a major agent for change, and generating additional funding are also inter-dependent.
 Dedicated and qualified personnel is likely to affect the attitude of community leaders.
-On the other hand, if the community ranks education high on its list of priorities, more outstanding personnel is likely to be attracted to the field.

-11. The interrelationship of these options and the dependence of other options on them suggest that they may be the way to affect the field of Jewish education in a significant, across-the-board manner.

-12. These are the issues that are on the agenda for the next meeting.
+On the other hand, if the community ranks education high on its list of priorities, more outstanding personnel is likely to be attracted to the field. - 11.
+The interrelationship of these options and the dependence of other options on them suggest that they may be the way to affect the field of Jewish education in a significant, across-the-board manner. - 12.
+These are the issues that are on the agenda for the next meeting.
 The Commission will decide how to proceed.

-Page #
+• Page #

-Exe cutive Sumn nary · i
+Exe cutive Summary · i

-Tab Table of Contents
+Tab le of Contents iii

-١. I. Background
+l.
+Background

-Π. Method of C Operation 2
+II.
+Method of Operation 2

-A. From Su ggestions to Options 2
+A. From Suggestions to Options 2

-B. Choosin g Among Options 2
+B. Choosing Among Options 2

 a.
-Developi ng the List of Options З
+Developing the List of Options 3

 b.
-Developi ing an inventory 5 4
+Developing an Inventory § 4

 c.
-Compilin ig a Set of Criteria \$ 5
+Compiling a Set of Criteria ÷ 5

 d.
-Examinir ng the Options 24 - 7
+Examining the Options $\frac{M}{7}$

-Interim Sum mary 8
+Interim Summary 8

 e.
-Designin g Alternative Possibilities 9
+Designing Alternative Possibilities 9

-111. Appendix: I
+111. Appendix: Individual Options Papers

 Option #3 To Focus Efforts on the High School Age Group 13

 Option #6 To Focus Efforts on the Family 16

 Option #7 To Focus Efforts on Adults 20

-To Develop and Improve the Supplementary School and High School) 24
+Option #9 To Develop and Improve the Supplementary School (Elementary and High School) 24

-Option #10 and High Sc 28
+Option #10 To Develop and Improve the Day School (Elementary and High School) 28

 Option #11 To Develop Informal Education 32

 Option #12 To Develop Israel Experience Programs 36

-Option #13 Informal Edu To Develop Integrated Programs of Formal and ucation 40
+Option #13 To Develop Integrated Programs of Formal and Informal Education 40